adaksuman/genapp/README.md

 ## Installing Files

-Plugins may install project files (e.g. files located in "$meta_home") by copying them to the application directory (accessible as "$app_home").
+Plugins may install project files (e.g. files located in "$meta_home") by copying them to the application directory (accessible as "$app_dir").

 An application may alternatively specify a location for files in metadata -- plugins can download, copy, etc. those files as needed.